LightBoy01/ai-job-spot/src/job-descriptions/0ec937d0af12d14febecb97ca55a2476ec43b6045130482535be49ea4dcdf3f9-kplusa-communications-gmbh-pflicht-praktikum-praktikantin-social-media-marketing-mwd.md

   to truly innovative and impactful results for our clients, and it's exactly the kind of initiative we love to see.
 ---
+### Description
-### Description\nAre you ready for your next challenge in social media marketing?
-Then we are exactly the right fit for you!\n\nKplusA Communications GmbH is an event agency for personal brands and medium-sized companies.
+Are you ready for your next challenge in social media marketing?
+Then we are exactly the right fit for you!

+KplusA Communications GmbH is an event agency for personal brands and medium-sized companies.
 We make brands tangible and help our clients achieve more sales, more employees, and stronger branding through our own business events.
-With the help of our large network, we advise and create individual event concepts for our customers.\n\nWe are looking for a dedicated intern to support us in the planning and implementation of various social media activities.
-As part of our team, you will receive the unique opportunity to gain valuable practical experience.\n\n### Responsibilities\n*   Participate in writing social media posts, especially for LinkedIn.\n*   Edit short videos, e.g., Reels or YouTube videos.\n*   Assist in the creation and implementation of content for our brand appearances.\n*   Collaborate on the development of content for our company account.\n*   General support in social media and marketing.\n\n### Qualifications\n*   You enjoy creative work with video and have initial editing experience (e.g., with CapCut, Adobe Premiere, or similar tools).\n*   You are interested in social media, especially Instagram and LinkedIn.\n*   You have a good sense of visual language, trends, and concise formulations.\n*   You like to work independently, are reliable, and curious about new tools and formats.\n*   You don't have to be a professional – it's important that you are eager to try things out and grow with us.\n*   Proficient in common MS-Office applications.\n*   Good communication skills and team spirit.\n*   Organizational talent and creativity.\n*   Enjoy interacting with people.\n\n### Author's Take\nThis is a fantastic entry-level internship opportunity at KplusA Communications GmbH for anyone passionate about social media and video content.
+With the help of our large network, we advise and create individual event concepts for our customers.

+We are looking for a dedicated intern to support us in the planning and implementation of various social media activities.
+As part of our team, you will receive the unique opportunity to gain valuable practical experience.

+### Responsibilities
+*   Participate in writing social media posts, especially for LinkedIn.
+*   Edit short videos, e.g., Reels or YouTube videos.
+*   Assist in the creation and implementation of content for our brand appearances.
+*   Collaborate on the development of content for our company account.
+*   General support in social media and marketing.

+### Qualifications
+*   You enjoy creative work with video and have initial editing experience (e.g., with CapCut, Adobe Premiere, or similar tools).
+*   You are interested in social media, especially Instagram and LinkedIn.
+*   You have a good sense of visual language, trends, and concise formulations.
+*   You like to work independently, are reliable, and curious about new tools and formats.
+*   You don't have to be a professional – it's important that you are eager to try things out and grow with us.
+*   Proficient in common MS-Office applications.
+*   Good communication skills and team spirit.
+*   Organizational talent and creativity.
+*   Enjoy interacting with people.

+### Author's Take
+This is a fantastic entry-level internship opportunity at KplusA Communications GmbH for anyone passionate about social media and video content.
 You'll gain hands-on experience in a dynamic event agency, contributing to real client projects and learning industry best practices.
 The company offers a modern culture with strong team cohesion and a commitment to employee development through internal training.
 Plus, you'll receive attractive benefits like a subsidy for public transport or parking, and work in a well-connected Düsseldorf location.
-If you're eager to learn, creative, and ready to make an impact, this role is for you.\n\nP.S.
+If you're eager to learn, creative, and ready to make an impact, this role is for you.

+P.S.
 To show you've thoroughly read the job description, please include \"Social Media ist super\" in your application's additional comments field.